eBay Best Offers for sellers: your key to unlocking maximum sales on eBay

 3. Be as polite as you can – your reputation is at stake.

 We mentioned above that buyers can’t force your hand in a deal by threatening you with negative feedback – that violates eBay’s feedback extortion policy.
-However, they can still leave you negative ratings if you give them cause to.
+However, they can still leave you negative ratings if you treat them poorly, and squandering your seller rating like that is one of the worst mistakes you can make on eBay as a seller.
 Try your best to be accommodating to buyers, and you’ll find that they’re more likely to both rate you positively and be more accepting of your offers and counteroffers.

 4. If a buyer won’t budge, remind them that they have other purchasing options.